 To investigate the association of miRNA expression alterations between HBV infection and HCC, we tested the null hypothesis that the correlation between the HBV infection miECPs and those for HCC was as weak as that between the random miECPs and HCC, which meant that the changes in miRNA expression during HBV infection were irrelevant to those observed in HCC.
 We first generated 10 000 random miECPs by sampling from the elements of the real miECPs.
 We then computed, for each random miECP, the median of its PCCs with the HCC miECPs.
 By pooling together the PCC medians of all the random miECPs, we constructed the null distribution for statistical analysis.
 The correlations between HBV infection miECPs and those for HCC, which were represented by their PCC medians, were evaluated by computing a P value, determined as the number of times random PCC medians were larger (one-tailed test for a positive PCC median) or smaller (one-tailed test for a negative PCC median) than the observed one.

 We determined the global miRNA expression profiles elicited in the uninfected, acute infection and chronic infection models using CapitalBio mammalian miRNA arrays.
-Among the 570 human mature miRNAs investigated by the arrays, 77 and 48 were differentially expressed during acute and chronic infection, respectively, with respect to the uninfected model (Table ).
+Among the 570 human mature miRNAs investigated by the arrays, 77 and 48 were differentially expressed during acute and chronic infection, respectively, with respect to the uninfected model (Table 1).
 The former consisted of 21 upregulated and 56 downregulated miRNAs, and the latter contained 27 upregulated and 21 downregulated miRNAs.
-Among these differentially expressed miRNAs, 25 were in common between acute and chronic infection (Table ); the intersection of which was significant by the hypergeometric test (P = 1.3 × 10-11).
+Among these differentially expressed miRNAs, 25 were in common between acute and chronic infection (Table 2); the intersection of which was significant by the hypergeometric test (P = 1.3 × 10-11).
 Fourteen of these miRNAs were observed to change coherently in acute and chronic infection, with one upregulated and 13 downregulated.
 Eleven were downregulated in acute infection, but inversely changed in chronic infection.

 The close pathological associations between HBV infection and HCC genesis have been demonstrated by previous studies.
 It is of great interest to investigate the relationship between the two at the miRNA level.
 Recently, Li et al performed an miRNA expression profiling analysis on a group of 78 HCC patients, 62 of whom were HBV carriers.
 This dataset provided us an opportunity to explore the problem of whether HBV infection exhibits similar miRNA expression changes as those observed in HCC.
 We identified 217 common miRNAs between our HBV infection dataset and that of Li et al. To summarize the expression changes of these miRNAs in HBV infection, we generated miECPs by taking ratios of the mean miRNA expression levels of acute and chronic infections, with respect to those of the uninfected model.
 Similarly, miECPs for HCC were generated by comparing the miRNA expression levels in liver cancer tissues against those in matched non-cancerous tissues.
-Hierarchical clustering of the miECPs indicated that alterations of miRNA expression were different for HBV infection and HCC, and more consistent alterations were observed for HCC (Figures ).
+Hierarchical clustering of the miECPs indicated that alterations of miRNA expression were different for HBV infection and HCC, and more consistent alterations were observed for HCC (Figures 1).
 Although the visualization showed the separation of HBV infection from most HCC, however, several patients showed a more extreme distribution.
 Therefore, we asked whether the observed differences between HBV infection and HCC were significant.

 Statistically, it was equivalent to the question of whether the miECPs of HBV infection were from the population represented by the HCC miECPs.
 To investigate this problem, we used a PCC to quantify the similarity between a pair of miECPs, and tested whether the distribution of PCCs between the miECPs of acute/chronic HBV infection and those from HCC were different from that between the HCC miECPs themselves.
 It was found that these two kinds of PCC distributions had a significant difference (Kolmogorov-Smirnov test, P < 2.2 × 10-16), and the latter had a significantly high median PCC of 0.26 compared with -0.07 (acute infection) and 0.09 (chronic infection) of the former.
 This demonstrates that the miRNA expression changes during HBV infection are distinct from those in HCC.